akhoury/nodebb-plugin-ubbmigrator/README.md

 vim run.js

 # then
-node run.js --flush
+node run.js --flush | gretee migration.log
 # and hope for the best
+# I would grep the [useful] lines out stuff later, they're very useful for redirection purposes, getting users email/username/passwd to send them out etc..
+# or you could find a gazillion file in the ./storage directory after the migration is done, and read them one by one.. up to you and/or your developer

-# !!!! the --flush flag WILL flush your NodeBB database, clear all the temp. storage from prvious runs and starts fresh
+# !!!! the --flush flag WILL flush your NodeBB database, clears out all the temp storage from previous runs and starts fresh
 # do NOT use the --flush flag if you are attempting to resume after some failure or interruption

 ```